CJRiverFlow/FireML/README.md

 <img src="images/australian-fires.jpg"  width="700" height="400">
 </p>

-That's is why a reliable method to detect fires in less time is unvaluable to prevent its consecuences and protect the nature and people lives around it.
+That's is why a reliable method to detect fires in less time is unvaluable to prevent its consecuences protecting the nature and people lives around it.

 ## Hardware